G. BOWELS AND SHOWERING*2023 update

 Bowel care was the most difficult thing to become independent in (apart from toenail clipping), and its not perfect.
 Accidents do happen occasionally.

 I shower in the commode chair after the bowel routine.
 It requires a wheelchair accessible (roll-in) shower and a hand shower.
 I always alter the bathrooms where I live (see houses) so there is no shower cubicle its just an open space with a toilet, shower, hand basin and washing machine.

-My tenodesis splint is the gadget I use to squeeze an enema.
+My tenodesis splint is the gadget I used to squeeze an enema.
 I can imagine getting a better gadget made.
-I tried a few times but didn’t get anywhere, so I stopped because the splint works for me, but I’m sure something better could be designed.
+I tried a few times but didn’t get anywhere, so I stopped because the splint worked for me, but I’m sure something better could be designed.

 There are commodes out there that are designed for people to reach under in the way I do.
 They definitely make the whole task easier.
 They have a cut out on the edge of the seat on the side you reach under.
-I didn’t know about them when I bought mine so it is not like that.
+I didn’t know about them for a long time so didn’t get one until 2018.

 splint, hand with the splint, splint ready to squeeze enema

 In 2018 I had nerve transfer surgery on both arms.
 To find out what that is go here.
 It is intended to improve hand function but in my case it failed, and afterward I was no longer able to use the tenedesis splint to insert the enema.
 T his meant I needed carers on bowel care days.
 I found them very unreliable and as result my working life became unmanageable.

 After a lot of searching I found trans-anal irrigation.
 Unfortunately none of the commercially available gadgets seemed suitable for independent operation by me as a C6 quad, however I found I could make one that works for me.

 I made the device from what is called an ear syringe and the cut off end of an overnight drainage bag.